 DAY 10.
 This day we will photograph the summer festival in the city of Hita.
 In the evening we will have a farewell dinner on a private boat.
 From the boat we will also photograph the traditional fishing with birds, ukai, in the river.
 Breakfast-Lunch-Dinner

 DAY 11.
 From Hita we will travel to the Shinto shrine of Dazaifu.
-This will be our last stop and from there we will return to Hakata by our private bus to catch the bullet train back to Osaka.
+This will be our last stop and from there we will return to Hakata by our private bus.
 Breakfast

 Eating and sleeping in Japan is not a mere process, quite the opposite.
 Traditional food and accommodation is a very important part of the Japanese experience, as well as the photographic work.